-Note that the time per step in seconds includes the computation of the electric field, while it is not included in the amount of the memory accesses.
+Note that the time per step in seconds includes the computation of the electric field, while it is not included in the amount of memory accesses.
 Solving the quasi neutrality equation and the necessary interpolations and derivatives is a 3d problem, thus its impact on the full 4d drift-kinetic equation is small and not taking it into account does not change the overall bandwidth appreciably.
 Nevertheless, let us remark that its impact on the overall performance is significantly larger than solving the Poisson problem in the Vlasov--Poisson system in~\cite{Einkemmer2022}.